douglasryanadams/xunil/README.md

-Xunil.io wants to provide encrypted anonymous communication cools direct from a browser.
+Xunil.io wants to provide encrypted anonymous communication tools direct from a browser.

 Current Features:
 -----------------